garystafford/fav-color-bff/README.md

 ## Run with Node in Production

 To run the BFF component using Node, in Production, after deploying after deploying the contents of the `dist` directory, run the following commands from within the `dist` directory.
-Environment variable, `PORT` is fully configurable.
-Note the values in the `configFile.js` will need to be modified for your use.
-They is specific to my AWS Production environment.
+In addition to indicating that only npm `dependencies` should be installed, not `devDependencies`, using `NODE_ENV=production` specifies that the `production.json` will be used to source environment specific configuration.
+Note this file will need to be modified for your use; its values are specific to my AWS Production environment.

 ```bash
 NODE_ENV=production npm install